tienledigital/astro-content-manager/OVERVIEW.md

 1.  **Prerequisites:** A modern web browser.
 2.  **Running the App:**
     - Clone or download the project files.
-    - You can open `index.html` directly in your browser.
-However, for full functionality, it's recommended to serve the files using a simple local web server to avoid potential issues with browser security policies.
+    - Open `index.html` directly in your browser.
+For best results, serving the files with a simple local web server is recommended.
-    - An easy way to do this is using the `http.server` module in Python or the `live-server` package from npm:
       ```bash
       # Using Python
       python -m http.server